conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 #### Decryption

-When using the `gateway-kms` secret key id type, the decryption configuration used to decrypt the data must also specify the `masterKeyId`, so that it can securely decrypt the keys stored in the local gateway storage.
-An example setup is shown below:
+When using the `gateway-kms` secret key ID type, the decryption configuration used to decrypt the data has to also specify the `masterKeyId`, so that it can securely decrypt the keys stored in the local Gateway storage.

+Here's a sample setup:

 ```
 "config": {